JSBmanD/docs/pages/exports/aggregate-exports.md

 | `wurfl_model_name`              | <notranslate>Model Name</notranslate>                   |

-!!! warning "Discontinued Fields"
+[block:callout]
+{
+  "type": "warning",
+  "title": "Discontinued Fields",
-	Some fields have very limited value to our customers and as such have been discontinued.
+  "body": "Some fields have very limited value to our customers and as such have been discontinued.
 Discontinued fields will not be available via the Custom Export API.
-Please work with your CSM or our Support team if you have questions or concerns.
+Please work with your CSM or our Support team if you have questions or concerns."
+}
+[/block]

 ### Including Fields from Related Data Objects